Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterBiasFairness.md

 may be, including census data, surveys, and academic studies in the relevant area.

-### Label Bias
+### Label(Outcome) Bias

 Regardless of whether your dataset reflects a representative sample of the relevant population for your intervention or analysis, there may also be bias inherent in the labels (that is, the measured outcomes) associated with individuals in that data.

-One mechanism by which bias may be introduced is in how the label itself is defined.
+One mechanism by which bias may be introduced is in how the label/outcome itself is defined.
 For instance, a study of recidivism might use a new arrest as an outcome variable when it really cares about committing a new crime.
 However, if some groups are policed more heavily than others,